|Nation||United States of America (USA)|

-After a single mid-course correction on Aug.
+After a course correction on Aug.
 3, 1967, Lunar Orbiter 5 entered lunar polar orbit two days later after an engine firing at 16:48 UT that lasted 8 minutes, 28 seconds.
-Initial orbital parameters were about 121 x 3,743 miles (194.5 × 6,023 kilometers) at 85.01 degrees inclination.
+Initial orbital parameters were about 121 × 3,743 miles (194.5 × 6,023 kilometers) at 85.01-degrees inclination.
 The orbital period was 8.5 hours.

-Lunar Orbiter 5 began its photography mission at 01:22 UT on Aug.
-7, 1967 before executing a maneuver to bring it to its operational orbit at about 61 x 3,743 miles (100 × 6,023 kilometers).
+Lunar Orbiter 5 began its photography mission at 01:22 UT Aug.
+7, 1967, before executing a maneuver to bring it to its operational orbit at about 62 × 3,743 miles (100 × 6,023 kilometers).

 Controllers also extensively used the spacecraft to map the Moon’s gravitational field in order to predict orbital perturbations on future lunar orbital missions.
 The probe also obtained a spectacular high-quality photo of Earth showing Africa and the Middle East at 09:05 UT on Aug.
 8, 1967.

-A further orbital change on Aug.
-9, 1967 brought the orbit down to about 932 x 61.5 miles (1,499.37 × 98.93 kilometers) at 84.76 degree inclination.
+A change in orbit on Aug.
+9, 1967, brought the orbit down to about 932 × 61.5 miles (1,499.37 × 98.93 kilometers) at an 84.76-degree inclination.

-Lunar Orbiter 5 was commanded to impact on the lunar surface on Jan.
+Lunar Orbiter 5 was commanded to impact on the lunar surface Jan.
 31, 1968, which it did at 0 degrees north latitude and 70 degrees west longitude.